Is Jupiter Warm Or Cold

 Deeper Atmospheres: A Gradual Warming

 As we delve deeper into Jupiter's atmosphere, the temperature begins to increase.
-This warming trend is driven by the planet's internal heat source, which we will explore in more detail later.
+Also, this warming trend is driven by the planet's internal heat source, which we will explore in more detail later.
 The pressure also increases dramatically with depth, compressing the gases and further contributing to the warming effect.
 The transition from the cloud layers to deeper atmospheric levels marks a significant change in the physical state of the materials, with ammonia and water transitioning from icy forms to liquids and supercritical fluids under the immense pressure.
 While exact temperature figures are difficult to pinpoint due to the inaccessibility of these depths, models suggest a gradual warming towards the planet's interior.

 Jupiter's Internal Heat Source: The Engine of Warmth